The world it just keeps spinning…

 We’re all familiar with those comfort zone quotes, yes?
 Basically the message being you have to step out of your comfort zone to achieve success.
 There’s a grain of truth.
 Sometimes you have to try new, scary things.
 There are certainly times when you must push yourself.
 What happens to that wisdom when comfort isn’t exactly part of your repertoire?

-Perhaps I bring my own hang ups to this, but I’ve all read this kind of advice as a dig.
+Perhaps I bring my own hang ups to this, but I’ve always read this kind of advice as a dig.
 To me it feels like being told I’m not brave or ambitious or working hard enough.
 Long before I had physical health issues I struggled with mental illness.
 As a result, comfort has been hard to come by.
 When your head is making you feel that everything is wrong, you’re never very comfortable.
 The world is an assault.
 Every decision is fraught, navigating daily life can be arduous.
 Living in that state makes running away from comfort the antithesis of healthy.

 Jump to now, when I am somewhat healthier mentally, but much more unwell physically and it seems more nonsensical.
 I’m not sure I remember what real comfort feels like.
 I wake up in pain, I go through my day in pain and I lie down at night still in pain.
 My mind is continually balancing what I can do against what needs to be done.
 Even in moments when I am physically resting my thoughts are rarely in repose.
 When washing ones hair or making a phone call is ‘out of the comfort zone’ is doesn’t feel like the magic lies there.